DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Experiments

 \subsection{Ablation Studies}

 \textbf{Component Ablation. } As shown in Table \ref{tab:ablation}, we conduct ablation studies on ScanNet and S3DIS to validate the effectiveness of each core component in DoReMi framework.
 First, when only Re branch is enabled, the model achieves improvements of 1.3\% and 2.2\% in mIoU compared to the baseline method PPT, demonstrating that Re branch enhances the model's ability to capture shared semantic patterns in multi-domain data through generic pretrained knowledge.
 Further incorporating DSR, with two experts selected, yields an additional 0.7\% gain on both datasets.
 This improvement verifies that DSR can dynamically select the most relevant expert subsets based on the domain characteristics of input samples, thereby enhancing the model's adaptability and generalization capability in multi-domain scenarios.
 Finally, when EDA is integrated, the model achieves optimal performance with mIoU scores of 80.1\% and 77.2\%.
 EDA further improves expert utilization efficiency and training stability by optimizing expert load balancing and activation counts.
-These results demonstrate the effectiveness and synergy of DoReMi’s modules: the Re branch enhances feature representation, DSR enables efficient domain-adaptive routing, and EDA ensures load balancing and dynamic optimization.
-Together, they form a robust, scalable framework for multi-domain point cloud understanding.
+These results validate the synergy within DoReMi: the Re branch establishes robust, domain-invariant representations, while DSR and EDA enable adaptive routing via topological awareness and uncertainty optimization.
+This facilitates dynamic activation of optimal combination of experts to bridge complex distribution shifts, creating a powerful and scalable framework for multi-domain point cloud understanding.

 \textbf{MoE-specific Analysis. } We analyze the design of experts in DoReMi Layer and its load balancing.
 Table \ref{tab:N_performance} shows the impact of inserting DoReMi layers at different encoder stages.
 Specifically, \#1 inserts them at the final Block of stage 1, 3, and 5, totaling 3 insertion points; \#2 inserts them at the final Block of every stage, totaling 5 insertion points; \#3 inserts them at both the first and final Blocks of each stage, totaling 10 insertion points.
 Experimental results indicate that \#2 achieves the best performance, reaching a performance metric of 80.1\%.
 Insufficient insertion points (e.g., \#1) limit the model's ability to adequately capture hierarchical feature representations, while excessive insertions (e.g., \#3) may introduce redundancy.
 Table \ref{tab:moe_num} analyzes the effect of the number of experts in the Do branch.
 Experiments show that using 8 experts yields the best performance.
 Fewer experts (e.g., 4) limit model expressiveness, while more experts increase complexity, training instability, and overfitting risk.
 Table \ref{tab:load_balance} evaluates load balancing using the normalized standard deviation of expert activation counts, denoted as: